Top international banks operating in Netherlands

 Ninety-nine banks are operating in the Netherlands, as Dutch banking sector is comparatively big.
 The most generally used ratio to calculate the size of a banking sector, explicitly the ratio of combined banking assets to gross domestic product, for the Netherlands illustrates that the Dutch banking sector is almost three times bigger than the countrywide economy.

-Below is a list of top foreign (international) banks in Amsterdam, The Hague, Rotterdam, and other cities Netherlands:
+Below is a list of top international (foreign) banks in Amsterdam, The Hague, Rotterdam, and other cities in Netherlands 2021:

 ING Bank is known to be the largest bank in the Netherlands.
 In 2008, the Bank received 10 bln EUR capital injection from Dutch Government that was fully repaid in 2014.
 At present ING Bank’s plan is to strengthen its positions in digital banking and enhancing capital ratios and diminishing cost/income ratio.
 ING Bank is determined to be a leader in the digital customer experience based on easier access, easy products and services, and tools to assist customers make smart financial decisions.